Fedora31/no-hats-bgum/README.md

 ### no\_unusuals.vpk

-- This file removes unusual particles but doesn't work on Valve servers (because of their sv_pure 1 list).
+- This file removes unusual particles but doesn't work on Valve servers (because of their sv_pure whitelist).
 I'm not the person maintaining this mod thus I will not update it if some unusuals are still appearing.

 ### no\_christmas\_lights.vpk

 - Removes christmas lights from festivized weapons.
 Not to confuse with the limited **festive** weapons, not affected with this mod.
-Their lights aren't removed because they are baked in the weapon models, which would require to replace it, meaning it wouldn't work on Valve servers.

 ### no\_skins.vpk